daniel-rusu/pods4k/README.md

 Automated tests are run on all the LTS JDK releases which are supported by Kotlin (JDK 8, 11, 17, etc.)

 Some data structures use techniques which are only supported by the Kotlin compiler.
-While they can be used in a mixed Java & Kotlin codebase, such as storing one of these data structures in a Java-defined collection, using these data structures by their class name is only supported within Kotlin files.
+While they can be used in a mixed Java & Kotlin codebase to store one of these data structures in a Java-defined collection, referencing these data structures by their class name is only supported within Kotlin files.